 “I think that it … will be a place that’s open to all kinds of music,” she says.
 “I want musicians to feel good about who they are and what they’re doing. … [The Ramble is] a night where people connect, and forget about things they want to forget.

 “That place can hold a lot of music, and it should,” she adds, adding that, in truth, “It’s becoming what it’s always been.”

 This story originally appeared in the Summer 2016/Homegrown edition of No Depression in print.
-Purchase a copy for more of Paul LaRaia's exquisite photography along with this and other long features, or subscribe to No Depression in print and receive a full year of our quarterly journal for just $6 per month.
+Subscribe to No Depression in print and receive a full year of our quarterly journal for just $6 per month.